ImageMagick/Usage-Markdown/transform/index.md

 This however is not so easy as the two major ways of adding color, [Color Tinting Mid-Tones](../color_mods/#tint) to just recolor a grey-scale, or '[Overlay](../compose/#overlay)' alpha composition, to replace the grey areas with a image, both rely on a special form of grey-scale image.
 That is a perfect mid-tone grey ('`grey50`') is replaced by the color or image, while whiter or darker greys, whiten and darken the color or image as appropriate.

-These special grey-scale 'overlay highlight' images with perfect mid-tone greys for un-modified areas is not so straight forward to create using "`-shade`".
+These special grey-scale 'overlay highlight' images with perfect mid-tone greys for un-modified areas is not so straightforward to create using "`-shade`".
 However the following are some of the more simpler ways I have discovered.

 Using a 30 degree elevation lighting angle with "`-shade`", is one way of producing a perfect mid-tone grey for flat areas of the shape being shaded.